jneilliii/OctoPrint-KnowledgeBase/DownloadCounter.md

 In my case the travis build is triggerd when I push something to the repo.
 The build creates an zip-file of the current master branch, creates a draft-release and attach the zip file as “master.zip” to the draft-release as an asset.

 It was a little bit tricky to update an release, but thank google this problem could be solved.
-If you need more info about the build-job just let me know or look into the example or look below [Setup Travis](#setup-travis))
+If you need more info about the build-job just let me know or look into the example or look below [Setup Travis](#setup-travis)

-4 ) Normally the pip upload url looks like this:
+4 ) Normally the pip update url looks like this:
 `pip="https://github.com/OllisGit/OctoPrint-CICD_Playground/archive/{target_version}.zip`

 You need to change it to: